Zenduty/docs/docs/SignalFX.md

 4. Go to "Configure" under your integrations and copy the webhooks URL generated

 5. Log in to your SignalFX account.
-Click on the Integrations tab and scroll down to the "Notification Services" section.
+Click on the "Integrations" tab and scroll down to the "Notification Services" section.

 ![](/img/Integrations/SignalFX/1.png)

-6. Click on Webhook and then click on the "New Integration" button.
+6. Click on "Webhook" and then click on the "New Integration" button.
 Paste the webhooks url you copied earlier

 ![](/img/Integrations/SignalFX/2.png)